-14. Prevention and Awareness Programs
+15. Prevention and Awareness Programs

 The University is committed to the prevention of prohibited conduct through regular and ongoing education and awareness programs.
 Incoming students and new employees receive primary prevention and awareness programming, and returning students and current employees receive ongoing training and related programs.
-The University provides coordinated programming and training through multiple areas, including Title IX, Student Affairs, ETBU Security Department, the Provost's Office, Counseling Care Center, and other University departments.
+The University provides coordinated programming and training through multiple areas, including Title IX, Student Life, ETBU Security Department, Human Resources, the Provost's Office, Counseling Care Center, and other University departments.

-15. Annual Review
+16. Annual Review

 This policy is maintained by the Title IX Coordinator.
 The University will review this policy on at least an annual basis.
-The review will capture evolving legal requirements, evaluate the supports and resources available to the parties, and assess the effectiveness of the resolution process (including as to the fairness of the process, the time needed to complete the process, and the sanctions and remedies imposed).
-The review will include the opportunity for individuals affected by the policy to provide feedback and will incorporate an aggregate view of reports, resolution, and climate.
+The review will capture evolving legal requirements, evaluate the supports and resources available to the parties, and assess the effectiveness of the resolution processes (including the fairness of the process, the time needed to complete the process, and the sanctions and remedies imposed).
+The review may incorporate feedback from parties and an aggregate view of reports, resolution, and climate.